tilt-dev/tilt/CONTRIBUTING.md

 For pre-v1.0:
 * If adding backwards-compatible functionality increment the patch version (0.x.Y).
 * If adding backwards-incompatible functionality increment the minor version (0.X.y).
 We would probably **write a blog post** about this.

-### Releasing the Synclet

-Releasing a synclet should be very infrequent, because the amount of things it does is small.
-(It's basically an optimization over `kubectl cp`, `kubectl exec`, and restarting a container.)

-To release a synclet, run `make synclet-release`.
-This will automatically:

-- Publish a new synclet image tagged with the current date
-- Update [sidecar.go](internal/synclet/sidecar/sidecar.go) with the new tag

-Then submit the PR.
-The next time someone releases Tilt, it will use the new image tag.